iocafe/iocafe-doc/source/extensions/iocloud/deploy-flask-with-ginx-and-gunicorn.rst

 Install anaconda
 * Anaconda is tool for managing virtual Python environments.
 * You may need to change version number, see https://www.anaconda.com/products/individual#linux for the latest.
+* I needed to restart bash to get path set

 ::